forbole/landing-page-v2/public/static/README.md

 ### 3. Commit the new changes

-- After finsihing editing the relevant document, please scroll down to commit your new changes.
+- After finishing editing the relevant document, please scroll down to commit your new changes.

 ![commitg new changes](https://librarycarpentry.org/lc-git/fig/github-commit-pr.png)